 You are reading a NORD Rare Disease Report Abstract.
 NORD’s full collection of reports on over 1200 rare diseases is available to subscribers (click here for details).
 We are now also offering two full rare disease reports per day to visitors on our Web site.

-NORD is very grateful to William A. Gahl, MD, PhD, Clinical Director, National Human Genome Research Institute; Head, Section on Human Biochemical Genetics, Medical Genetics Branch; Head, Intramural Program, Office of Rare Diseases, National Institutes of Health, for assistance in the preparation of this report.
+NORD is very grateful to William A. Gahl, MD, PhD, Clinical Director, National Human Genome Research Institute, Director, NIH Undiagnosed Diseases Program, National Institutes of Health, for assistance in the preparation of this report.

 Synonyms of Cystinosis